ValkyrienSkies/Valkyrien-Skies-2/common/src/main/java/org/valkyrienskies/mod/mixin/feature/shipyard_entities/FEATURE.md

 #### Mixins

+* `MixinEntity#setPosHandling1` Handles changes to the entity's position.
-* `MixinEntity#handlePosSet` Handles changes to the entity's position.
+* `MixinEntity#setPosHandling2` Handles changes to the entity's position.
     * This is relevant for detecting if a entity is going out the ship's bounds.
 * `MixinEntity#positionRider` Handles mounted entities on other entities.
     * This is relevant for allowing world entities mounting shipyard entities.